Sovereign-Labs/sovereign-sdk/rollup-interface/specs/interfaces/stf.md

 - **Usage:**

   - This method is called once for each blob sent by the DA layer.
-It should attempt to interperet each as a message for the rollup and apply any resulting state transitions.
+It should attempt to interpret each as a message for the rollup and apply any resulting state transitions.
     It accepts an optional "misbehavior proof" to allow short-circuiting in case the block is invalid.
 (An example misbehavior proof would be a merkle-proof to a transaction